-What does is cost?
+What does it cost?
 Cost is $399/person and $299/person for Alumni under 30 years of age.
 To register, a deposit of $100 is needed to hold your spot.

 What does a day look like?
 Well that depends, what do YOU want to do?
 Try water skiing, rock climbing, lounging by the lake, campfire, and even a social.
-This Wazi Weekend looks a lot like kid’s camp but with all the freedom of being an adult!
+This Wazi Weekend looks a lot like camp for kids but with all the freedom of being an adult!